tobyzawthuhtet/built-up-area-detection-using-deep-learning/README.md

 # built-up-area-detection-using-deep-learning

 Hi all, I am Toby.
-I just did a few buil-up-area detection using deep learning.
+I just did a few buil-up-area detection from Multispectral remote sensing data (Sentinel 2)  using deep learning.
 I created maskfile aka label data by reclassifying google earth engine derived data into 1 and 0.

 P.s You can reclassify any of the landcover type by assigning desire data into 1 and the rest to zero thus creating a desired mask file.